openstack-k8s-operators/data-plane-adoption/mariadb.md

 In the previous step if needed we can copy the backup directly between the TripleO instance and the service node skipping the Hypervisor.

+### Deploying the OpenStack controlplane services

+For the MariaDB adoption there are two different ways of testing the data migration between the OpenStack deployment and the service hosting the MariaDB instance in the OpenSHift data plane, choose one of the following options exclusively.

-### Deploy MariaDB (optional, required iff we will like to test the MariaDB adoption)
+#### - Deploying only MariaDB (optional, required iff we will like to test the MariaDB adoption)

 > **_NOTE:_**  Make sure the deployment steps for the podified controlplane ended successfully from the [Pre-checks section](https://gitlab.cee.redhat.com/rhos-upgrades/data-plane-adoption/-/blob/main/mariadb.md#pre-checks),